estafette/estafette.io/content/usage/extensions/estafette-extensions.md

 ##### cloning another repository from the same owner

 You can use the `git-clone` extension to clone another repository as well, as long as it's from the same owner.
-In order to make use of it you need to specify the repository name (without owner), the branch you want to clone and the subdir to clone it into.
+In order to make use of it you need to specify the repository name (without owner), and optionally the branch you want to clone (defaults to master) and the subdir to clone it into (defaults to the repository name).

 ```yaml
 git-clone: